Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Discipline is the bridge between goals and accomplishment.
+> Life is ten percent what you experience and ninety percent how you respond to it.

 <!-- QUOTE_END -->